litchipi/blog/posts/rust/containers_in_rust/part1.md

 create an execution environment as close as possible of a standard Linux distribution, without needing another Linux Kernel.

-Visit [the linuxcontainers.org website][lxc-website] for more informations, including informations about the variants LXD, LXCFS and other related tools.
+Visit [the linuxcontainers.org website][lxc-website] for more information, including information about the variants LXD, LXCFS and other related tools.

 [docker-website-whatisdocker]: https://www.docker.com/resources/what-container